Final report for FNC21-1281

 We are on track for our project as of this progress report in January 2022.
 We removed the cedar trees and had them milled into lumber.
 We used the lumber to construct the birdhouses and are installing them into the pastures now.
 We will begin monitoring fly population this spring and will track that data through the summer of 2022.

 Educational & Outreach Activities

 We have scheduled a field day for a group of local livestock farmers in collaboration with Lincoln University and the NRCS that is scheduled for September 20, 2022.
-We will have presentations by the NRCS on soil health, a demonstration by the small ruminant specialist from Lincoln University on using the NRCS grazing stick to track forage, and a presentation by Harmony Hills Farm on the results of this SARE project.
-We also plan to include a tour to show our rotational grazing system.
+We had presentations by the NRCS on soil health, a demonstration by the small ruminant specialist from Lincoln University on using the NRCS grazing stick to track forage, and a presentation by Harmony Hills Farm on the results of this SARE project.
+We also included a tour to show our rotational grazing system.